Underdog Alma Mater: Release

 Between mid-March and early May 2008, the band participated in the Alternative Press Tour.
 "Whoa Oh!
 (Me vs. Everyone)" was released on the band's MySpace page on March 18, 2008.
-It was released as the lead single from the album on April 1, 2008.
+The following day, the track list to Underdog Alma Mater was revealed, which includes five re-recorded songs from their previous EP.
+"Whoa Oh!
+(Me vs. Everyone)" was released as the lead single from the album on April 1, 2008.
 On April 10, a music video was released for the song.
-Underdog Alma Mater was released on April 29 through Universal Motown Records.
+Underdog Alma Mater was leaked online on April 17, before it was released on April 29, through Universal Motown Records.
 The album was made available for streaming on May 2 through Imeem.
 A couple of days later, the band appeared at the 2008 edition of the Bamboozle festival.
 Also in May, the group went on a US tour alongside Metro Station, the Maine, the Cab and Danger Radio.
 Between June and August, the band performed on the 2008 edition of Warped Tour.
 "She's a Lady" was released on July 11, 2008, as the second single from the album.
 A music video was released for the song on September 23.
-"Believe Me, I'm Lying" was released in the UK in 2008 as the group's first promotional single.
+"Believe Me, I'm Lying" was released in the UK in 2008, as the group's first promotional single.
+A free download of "Hurricane Haley" was also made available exclusively in the country on August 25.
 In October and November, the band supported Cobra Starship on their Sassy Back (Tour) in the US.
+On October 13, "Whoa Oh (Me vs. Everyone)" was released in the UK and the album was released in the country on October 20, via Island Records.

 On February 4, 2009, the band posted a cover of Taylor Swift's "Love Story" online.
 Later in February, the band went on a tour of Europe, followed by appearances at Soundwave festival in Australia and a tour of Japan, ending in early March.
 In April, the band performed on the Bamboozle Roadshow and appeared at The Bamboozle festival in early May.
 Between late June and late August, the band performed on the Warped Tour.
 On July 7, the deluxe edition of the album was released.
 It featured the twelve original songs from the album and seventeen additional tracks from the band, mainly from the band's earlier days.
 A DVD with live shows and other footage was also included, as well.

 In 2018, the group released Underdog Alma Mater on vinyl to the celebrate the 10 year anniversary of the album.